5foot8/maho/README.md

 # maho: ADS-B assisted aircraft spotting

-### *All the credit goes to cnelson, I have modified to make the software better fit my own personalinterpretation of the software.
+### *All the credit goes to cnelson, I have modified to make the software better fit my own personal requirements for the software.
 * Following aircraft above 30,000 ft.[where contrails are more likely to happen]
 * Allow two cameras to work together on two sides of the house
 * Take a picture on request from the live video stream